 Île De Ré, France

 Gros Sel, or coarse salt, consists of large crystals transpiring a light grey color due to their interaction with the nutritive clay earth.
 It is hand-harvested by salt workers in Île de Ré, France and has a subtle flavor and crisp texture that makes it perfect for cooking.
 The Gros Sel is presented in a hand-thrown porcelain salt jar commissioned for Stories + Objects by master ceramicist Roberto Carrillo.
 The 250g of Gros Sel is available exclusively through Stories + Objects in a numbered edition of one hundred salt jars.
+Now available in a 250g refill portion starting at fifteen dollars without the signature salt jar.

 Île De Ré, France

 Fleur de Sel is a pure white finishing salt hand-harvested by sauniers in Île de Ré, France under precise conditions in the summer afternoons.
 The fine granules harbor an explosive taste that enlivens the palate.
 The Fleur de Sel is presented in a hand-thrown porcelain salt jar commissioned for Stories + Objects by master ceramicist Roberto Carrillo.
 The 250g of Fleur de Sel is available exclusively through Stories + Objects in a numbered edition of one hundred salt jars.
+Now available in a 250g refill portion starting at twenty-five dollars without the signature salt jar.